-"Home occupation" means an operation of a personal business within a dwelling or accessory buildings primarily by a member or members of a family residing therein.
+"Home occupation" means an operation of a business within a dwelling or accessory buildings primarily by a member or members of a family residing therein.
 "Live-work" means a home occupation that has significant visibility as a business, but contained within or adjoining the home on the same lot.
-A home occupation is not a client-patronage office or the principal place of call for the business operation.